Per48edjes/Misc-DA-Prob-Stat/README.md

 ---

+## Acknowledgments

+These lessons only exist because of the hard work and dedication of our contributors.
+If you would like to participate (whether that's leading a session, contributing code, sharing an idea, etc.), please get in touch!

-**Contributors**: NateR, ShreyasK, NiharikaJ, DavidS, RaviD, ...and you!
-Just let us know what you'd like to work on and lead us through.
+**Contributors**: NateR, ShreyasK, NiharikaJ, DavidS, RaviD, ...and \[potentially\] you!